sdkuker/RealmWeb/readme.txt

 which has decoding in it - to take out that stuff.
 6) Fixed a bug in critical hits for combat where it also had %20 in some of the descriptions.
 Added a field in the view that would decode the combat critical hit description and used that in the template.
+7) Added descriptions for the quickness bonus, racial modifier, and adrenal defense character attributes.
+8) Added several character defense attributes and descriptions.
+The are: bracersBonus, ringBonus, magicalItemBonus, martialProwessBonus, terrainAwarenessBonus, zenMasterBonus, calisthenicsBonus.
+These were all included in the characters defensive calculations like total defense, etc.